 2024 NAEP Report Card

-The National Assessment of Educational Progress — known as the Nation’s Report Card — shows only 15% of Black eighth graders read at a proficient level.
-That means 85% cannot read at grade level.
-In math, the proficiency rate is 11%.
+The National Assessment of Educational Progress—known as the Nation’s Report Card—shows only 15% of Black eighth graders read at a proficient level.
+This leaves 85% unable to read at grade level.
+Math has an 11% proficiency rate.

 These are not cherry-picked statistics from the worst districts.
 These are national averages.